 Included Accessories

-Included accessories can impact your trade-in value because they can make the vehicle more marketable for the dealership.
+Any accessories you plan to leave on the vehicle after trading it can impact your trade-in price because they can make the vehicle more marketable for the dealership.

 Dealership Demographic Fit

 Dealerships must also consider how your trade-in vehicle fits their target demographic.
-For example, a traded-in two-year-old Ford F-150 will likely get limited interest from buyers at a BMW dealership.
+For example, a two-year-old Ford F-150 will likely get limited interest from buyers at a BMW dealership.

 That BMW dealership knows it may be forced to wholesale the F-150 to a more mainstream dealer or take it to auction, resulting in a lower sales price for the dealer, which will lower your trade-in value.